guarrasi1995/Twitter-Elections/README.md

 # Statistics

+From the data collection, the number of reference profiles for each party are:
+PIECHART
+As we can see, Centro Sinistra and Centro Destra, being the largest parties, have a total of __ % of the pages considered.
+In the ___ days before the elections we have collected a total of ___ tweets.
+Here we can see how they are distributed among the various parties:
+PIECHART
+We can see that the party that is most active on the social network is ___ , although it is not the one with the largest number of reference profiles.

 ## Plots
 In this part we want to exploit the collected data to make statistical analyzes on the growth of favorites and retweets over a period of 48 hours.
 So we decided to represent 3 types of plots:
 1. for each party the average growth of favorites and retweets
 2. given an input tweet, the growth of favorites and retweets
 3. for each party the most popular tweet based on favorites and retweets
+4. see how many tweets are published by every party in each day
+5. see if there is a pattern in witch part of the day ai party publishes its tweets

 For the first type, for each party we collected favorites and retweets for every hour saving them in a dictionary with key = the relative hour and for value = the list of number of favorites or retweets at that hour.
 Then we made a mean of these lists and then plotted them: